Yellow-veined Widow (Palpopleura jucunda)

 Habitat

-Favours the marshy fringes of streams and rivers, but also commonly found at seeps and vleis with an abundance of grasses.
-More common inland than along the coast.
+The Yellow-veined Widow favours the marshy fringes of streams and rivers, but it is also commonly found at seeps and vleis with an abundance of grasses.
+The Yellow-veined Widow is more common inland than along the coast.

 Habitat – Upland marsh with an abundance of grass